fpischedda/rainbowstream-docker/README.md

 links (a text based browser) will show a form to be used to authenticate to twitter.
-After a succesful login a pin number will be provided, this number must be provided to rainbowstreams for it to work (it will ask for that pin so no configuration file as to be edited)
+After a succesful login a pin number will be provided, this number must be provided to rainbowstreams for it to work (it will ask for that pin so no configuration file has to be edited)

-After the login proceedure rainbowastream will be ready to work, please refer to its help system or its documentation to understand to operate it
+After the login procedure rainbowastream will be ready to work, please refer to its help system or its documentation to understand how to operate it